New US Administration Plans to Encourage Legitimate Use of Crypto, Curtail Criminal Use

-During her confirmation hearing on January 19, Janet Yellen, President Joe Biden’s pick for Secretary of the Treasury, stated “many” cryptocurrencies are “a particular concern” when it comes to terrorism and criminal financing.
+During her confirmation hearing on January 19, Janet Yellen, President Joe Biden’s pick for Secretary of the Treasury, stated “many” cryptocurrencies are “a particular concern” when it comes to terrorism and A Criminal is an individual or group who has been convicted ...
+More financing.
 This statement was in response to a question on how the US can curtail the use of emerging technology, such as crypto, in illicit financing.

 On January 21, Yellen released written responses to additional questions from the Finance Committee, clarifying that while cryptocurrencies can be used to finance terrorism or facilitate money laundering, “it [is] important we consider the benefits of cryptocurrencies and other digital assets, and the potential they have to improve the efficiency of the financial system.”
 She also added that she believes “the United States must be a leader in the digital asset and financial technology areas.”

 The newness of the crypto space lends itself to a lot of misunderstanding.
 This isn’t the first-time government officials have inadvertently spread the common misconception that crypto = criminal.
-However, A blockchain—the technology underlying bitcoin and other c...
+However, A blockchain is a shared digital ledger, or a continually up...
 More analysis has proven time and time again that this equation is far from true.
 Even traditional AML research is beginning to rebuke this misconception.
 According to a 2020 joint report on money laundering by BAE Systems and the Society for Worldwide Interbank Financial Telecommunication (SWIFT), “cases of laundering through cryptocurrencies remain relatively small compared to the volumes of cash laundered through traditional methods.”
 In fact, A cryptocurrency (or crypto currency) is a digital asset des...
 More and blockchain technology have many strengths when it comes to AML that are nearly impossible in replicate in traditional AML investigations.
 A prominent example is the ability to quickly risk rate a cryptocurrency addresses based not only on its transactional history but the transactional history of the addresses it interacts with, as well.
 Exchanges can easily freeze accounts and Blocks hold batches of valid transactions that are hashed an...
 More outgoing suspicious transactions based on this data.

 In 2019 the global average of direct criminal funds received by exchanges dropped 47% from the year prior, according to data from our 2020 Spring Cryptocurrency Crime and Anti-Money Laundering Report.
 This trend marked a three-year low for cryptocurrency exchanges around the world, with only 0.17% of funds received by exchanges in 2019 coming directly from criminal sources.
 As more crypto AML regulations are implemented around the world, many criminals are finding it harder to offload their illicit funds directly to cryptocurrency exchanges—the most common crypto-to-fiat offramp.